Notes for dental service providers

 - The AML does not apply to all ex-prisoners of war (POWs) and eligible persons receiving dental treatment related to war-caused disabilities or malignant neoplasia.

 - Refer to the dental and allied health fee schedules for detailed information.

 Annual monetary limit to dental services

-- An annual monetary limit applies to most DVA beneficiaries for all items listed as Schedule C in the fee schedule for dentists and dental specialists.
+- An AML applies to all items listed as Schedule C in the fee schedule for dentists and dental specialists.

 - Refer to the dentists and dental specialists fee schedule for the current limit.

 - The limit is not cumulative, so any part of the limit not expended in a calendar year cannot be used in subsequent years.